A Complete Guide to Acrylic NailsSeptember 13, 2021

-The acrylic life is a committed life, and if you’re not ready to get to a salon every two to three weeks for a fill, then it’s best not to start.
-Skipping fills can be dangerous for your natural nail because as the nail grows out, the likelihood for moisture to get in between your natural nail and the acrylic increases.
-When this happens, a fungus could grow — which isn’t fun for anyone involved.
+The acrylic life is a committed life, and if you’re not ready or able to get to a salon every two to three weeks for a fill, then you might want to reconsider.
+Skipping fills can be dangerous for your natural nail because as the nail grows out, the likelihood for moisture getting in between your natural nail and the acrylic increases.
+When this happens, a fungus could grow, which isn’t fun for anyone involved.

 This is not a cheap beauty indulgence.
 Much like lash extensions, acrylics can be a costly service to maintain.
-Prepare to spend about $50 a month keeping up your claws — more if you prefer gel polish for a long-lasting manicure.
+Prepare to spend about $50 a month to keep up your set.

 If this is your first time getting acrylics, it’s best to start at a shorter length and gradually work your way up to talon-length nails.
-This ensures you have time to get used to doing everyday things with them — trust me, pretty much everything feels weird in the beginning.
-Even though they feel hard, acrylics are delicate and it can take a few fills to get the hang of things like opening soda cans (don’t even try — ask a friend), typing, working out and even showering.
+This ensures you have time to get used to doing everyday things with them — trust us, pretty much everything feels weird in the beginning.
+Even though they feel hard, acrylics are delicate and it can take a few fills to get the hang of things like opening soda cans, typing, working out and even showering.
 Oh, and don’t be surprised if you experience some nail soreness in the beginning!

-So you’ve done your research and you think you’ve got it all figured out, but once you get there pay close attention to the salon itself.
+So you’ve done your research and have chosen a salon.
+Once you get there, pay close attention to the salon itself.
 Make sure the nail salon is clean and the nail tech is using sanitized supplies on your hands.
 Bacteria can spread from unsanitary tools, and fire nails aren’t worth a nail infection or worse.